ARM-software/gator/README_Streamline.txt

 CONFIG_HIGH_RES_TIMERS
 CONFIG_LOCAL_TIMERS (for SMP systems) CONFIG_PERF_EVENTS and CONFIG_HW_PERF_EVENTS (kernel versions 3.0 and greater)
-CONFIG_DEBUG_MUTEXES (optional, provides 'mutex' as a reason code when a thread stops running) CONFIG_DEBUG_INFO (optional, used for analyzing the kernel) CONFIG_CPU_FREQ (optional, provides frequency setting of the CPU)
+CONFIG_DEBUG_INFO (optional, used for analyzing the kernel) CONFIG_CPU_FREQ (optional, provides frequency setting of the CPU)